A Theory of Saving under Risk Preference Dynamics: Introduction

 \section{Introduction}

-In recent decades, a large body of empirical evidence has shown that wealthy households save a substantially larger fraction of their wealth and exhibit markedly lower marginal propensity to consume (MPC) than other groups.
+In recent decades, a large body of empirical evidence has shown that wealthy households save a substantially larger fraction of their income and exhibit markedly lower marginal propensity to consume (MPC) than other groups.
 For instance, \cite{dynan2004rich} document a strong positive relationship between lifetime income and saving rates.
 Using Norwegian administrative data, \cite{fagereng2025saving} find that households in the top 1\% of the wealth distribution report saving rates far exceeding those of the median.
-Because household saving behavior directly drives wealth accumulation, and wealthy households hold a disproportionate share of total assets \citep{saez2016wealth}, their saving patterns have first-order implications for the long-run distribution of wealth and the mechanisms that sustain inequality \citep{carroll2017distribution}.
-From a macroeconomic perspective, even small variations in the MPC or risk-taking behavior of the wealthy can have outsized effects on aggregate saving rates, capital formation, asset prices, the transmission of fiscal and financial shocks, the equilibrium interest rate, and the design of macroprudential policy \citep{ampudia2024mpc, carroll2017distribution, cho2023umemployment, crawley2023consumption, jappelli2014fiscal, mian2021indebted, patterson2023matching}.

-At the same time, recent research highlights that households differ not only in income, wealth, and investment opportunities, but also in their \textit{attitudes toward risk}---and that these attitudes evolve over time.
-While the canonical incomplete market model assumes a fixed coefficient of relative risk aversion, both empirical and experimental studies reveal that risk aversion is heterogeneous across individuals and varies systematically over the life cycle and across business cycles \citep{anderson2008lost, cohen2007estimating, falk2018global, finkelstein2013what}.
-Moreover, fluctuations in risk tolerance comove with individual financial circumstances, macroeconomic conditions, and asset market volatility \citep{guiso2018time, malmendier2011babies, sahm2012risk, schildberg2018risk}, suggesting that agents continuously reassess their exposure to risk in response to both individual and aggregate shocks.

-These findings suggest that intertemporal consumption and saving decisions are made under dynamically evolving risk preferences, rather than under fixed utility parameters.
-From a theoretical standpoint, allowing for time-varying risk aversion in dynamic savings models can fundamentally reshape the asymptotic saving behavior of wealthy households, whose consumption and portfolio choices are especially sensitive to shifts in risk perceptions.
+Moreover, \citet{mian2025saving} document the emergence of a \emph{saving glut of the rich}, finding that since the 1980s, the top 1\% of wealthy households in US has sharply increased its saving rate from about 43\% to over 54\% of disposable income, while saving rates for the rest of the population have declined.